Emerging Trends in Fireproofing Metal Construction

 As the fires in Los Angeles and elsewhere have demonstrated, fire hazards remain a growing concern, especially in urban and industrial areas.
 The evolving landscape of fireproofing technologies — ranging from advanced intumescent coatings and hybrid passive-active systems to fire-resistant cladding and global innovations — offers critical solutions to enhance the resilience of metal structures.
 By adopting these emerging fireproofing methods, builders and developers can not only meet evolving safety standards but also help protect communities from devastating fire events.
 With continued advancements, the industry is moving toward smarter, more sustainable, and more effective fire protection strategies that will play a crucial role in safeguarding buildings for the future.

-Learn More with METALCON
+Learn More with METALCON Online

-METALCON Online and Metal Architecture Magazine Presents: “Breaking the Cycle of Wildfire Destruction: The Urgent Need for Fire-Resilient Construction” LIVE on Wednesday, May 21 at 1:00 PM EST. In this session, Erla Dögg Ingjaldsdóttir, Owner, Principal and General Contractor + Tryggvi Thorsteinsson, Architect, Principal at Minarc & ERLA Construction will highlight the critical gap between current building practices and the fire resilience needed to withstand these catastrophic events.
-REGISTER to attend live or to watch later ON DEMAND.
-This session offers 1 AIA LU HSW credit.
+METALCON Online and Metal Architecture Magazine presents: Breaking the Cycle of Wildfire Destruction: The Urgent Need for Fire-Resilient Construction available on demand.
+In this session, Erla Dögg Ingjaldsdóttir, Owner, Principal and General Contractor + Tryggvi Thorsteinsson, Architect, Principal at Minarc & ERLA Construction will highlight the critical gap between current building practices and the fire resilience needed to withstand these catastrophic events.

-Watch Fire Prevention Webinars ON DEMAND
+Watch Other Fire Prevention Webinars ON DEMAND

 Share: